sylvl/retry-rabbit-app/README.md

 Demo application featuring RabbitMq, Spring Cloud Stream and Spring Amqp

-The app functionalities, nothing useful obviously :-)
+The app does nothing useful obviously :-)
 * The app checks if the payload of the input message contains the word "retry",
 * if so, the app send the message to a _retry-exchange_.
 * Depending on the number of retries, the message will be routed to a waiting queue (1 second and 10 seconds), or a parking queue